-Renames residues and atoms to be compatible with the ffamber (Amber96) force field.
-This renaming includes special rules for the first and last residues in a chain of protein or RNA.

-- Removes water molecules.
-OpenMM Zephyr uses an implicit solvent model for simulation, and explicit water molecules might cause problems. - Removes certain atoms that are not supported in the ffamber (Amber96) force field, including phosphate atoms at the 5' end of an RNA molecule.
+- Renames residues and atoms to be compatible with the ffamber ("amber force fields for gromacs": Amber96, Amber99sb, and Amber03) force fields.
+This renaming includes special rules for the first and last residues in a chain of protein or RNA. - Removes water molecules.
+New water molecules will be added automatically if you perform an explicit solvent simulation in Zephyr. - Removes certain atoms that are not supported in the ffamber force field, including phosphate atoms at the 5' end of an RNA molecule.